Marine West Coast Forest: Climate change

 The Marine West Coast Forests are located along the coast and some islands of northern California up to Alaska.
-The rise of the sea level will increase soil erosion of these marine areas (Coastal Areas Impacts and Adaptation).
-Depending on to what degree the sea level will rise, the introduction of salt water to the soil in the marine forest can slow and or destroy the growth of marine forest plants as well as the habitat of forest animals (Oberrecht).
+The rise of the sea level will increase soil erosion of these marine areas.
+(Coastal Areas Impacts and Adaptation) Depending on to what degree the sea level will rise, the introduction of salt water to the soil in the marine forest can slow and or destroy the growth of marine forest plants as well as the habitat of forest animals.
 Freshwater flow will greatly disrupt the ecology of the Marine West Coast Forest.
-The trend seems to be that wet regions are getting wetter and the dry regions are getting drier (Song).
-The Marine West Coastal Region is a wet region that will most likely see these increases in precipitation levels.
+The trend seems to be that wet regions are getting wetter and the dry regions are getting drier.
+(Song) The Marine West Coastal Region is a wet region that will most likely see these increases in precipitation levels.

 The precipitation level increasing will change the stream chemistry of vital spawning areas for salmon.
-Spawning salmon are most successful when the water is cold and with a steady flow (Coastal Areas Impacts & Adaptation).
-The rising temperature of the streams from rainfall instead of snowfall will be more likely to also develop and spread disease through salmon (Coastal Areas Impacts & Adaptation).
-The estuaries, where the ocean and river water meet is a very vulnerable area.
-The rising sea level will bring more salt water into the estuaries (Oberrecht).
-The salinity of the water will increase further up rivers and this can alter the mixing and flushing rates of the estuary, increasing pollution dramatically (Oberrecht).
-The change of balance in an estuary will also decrease the buffer effect that estuaries have against storms (Oberrecht).
+Spawning salmon are most successful when the water is cold and with a steady flow.
+(Coastal Areas Impacts & Adaptation) The rising temperature of the streams from rainfall instead of snowfall will be more likely to also develop and spread disease through salmon.
+(Coastal Areas Impacts & Adaptation) The estuaries, where the ocean and river water meet is a very vulnerable area.
+The rising sea level will bring more salt water into the estuaries.
+The salinity of the water will increase further up rivers and this can alter the mixing and flushing rates of the estuary, increasing pollution dramatically.
+The change of balance in an estuary will also decrease the buffer effect that estuaries have against storms.